poorting/nfdump2clickhouse/README.md

 |ra     | IP address of the router/network device that exported this flow information                       | String      |
 |flowsrc| Additional label added by nfdump2clickhouse. <br/>Can be set in the config file per flow exporter | String      |

-Please be aware that since the conversion takes place directly from the nfcapd files stored (before any aggregation and.or filtering), this means that flows are 'one-sided'; so a connection between a webbrowser X and a webserver Y will show up as two flows: one with IP address and port of X as a source and those of Y as a destination, and one flow that covers the other way around.
+Please be aware that since the conversion takes place directly from the nfcapd files stored (before any aggregation and/or filtering), this means that flows are 'one-sided'; so a connection between a webbrowser X and a webserver Y will show up as two flows: one with IP address and port of X as a source and those of Y as a destination, and one flow that covers the other way around.
 This is also why the *opkt* and *obyt* fields from netflow records aren't stored, since they will always be zero because of this.

 In practice this is not a problem, since the purpose is to identify timeframes where communication with a malicious host has taken place.
 So if you know that some external IP address was abused as a C2 server in a specific timeframe (say last month), you can simply search for all source IP addresses of flows that have that IP address as a destination within the last month.